The new Zabbix 8.0 LTS is almost here!

 In the GeoMap widget, you can now configure different host clustering behavior for your maps.
 You can choose between Auto (the previous/default behavior) and a new Zoom level option.
 With Zoom level, clustering changes at a defined zoom threshold – for example, if the threshold is set to 8, only a few host markers split into individual elements when you zoom in; if you lower it to 5, many more markers remain clustered, so the map stays grouped and cleaner until you zoom further in.

-Example video for Geomap clustering
+Example video of GeoMap clustering

 Visual Inherited Tag Indicator